9 Easy Ways to Find Cheap Hotels Near Me

 Locating an affordable hotel room is merely one way to save money on vacation.
 Below are several other ways to stretch your travel dollar.

-Rent a car through Getaround.
+Rent a car through HyreCar.
 Renting a car is often quite expensive.
 You don’t want to eat up too much of your travel budget for a car.

-Renting a car through Getaround is an excellent way to reduce the cost of a car rental.
-Using Getaround allows you to rent a car from an individual and save money.
+Renting a car through HyreCar is an excellent way to reduce the cost of a car rental.
+Using HyreCar allows you to rent a car from an individual and save money.

 Think of the service as Uber for car sharing.
-You access available cars directly through the Getaround app and they send you a keyless entry code to unlock the car with your phone.
+You access available cars directly through the HyreCar app and they connect you with car owners willing to rent their cars to you.

 Take your own food.
 It’s easy to let food costs get out of hand when on vacation.
 You want to enjoy nice meals, but they also take too big of a bite out of your travel budget.